ebarlas/project-loom-c5m/README.md

 For each active socket created, `EchoServer` receives bytes in and echoes them back out.

 `EchoClient` initiates many outgoing TCP connections to a range of ports on a single destination server.
-For each socket created, `EchoClient` sends a message to the server, awaits the responds, and going to sleep for a time before sending again.
+For each socket created, `EchoClient` sends a message to the server, awaits the response, and goes to sleep for a time before sending again.

 `EchoClient` terminates immediately if any of the follow occurs: